Thomé H. Fang and A. N.

 (5) According to

-Joseph Needham, the distinguished British Bio-Chemist and an eminent intellectual
+Joseph Needham, the distinguished British Bio-Chemist and an eminent

-traced back to Daoist Zhuangzi—through Leibniz’s Monadology, deriving
+may be traced back to Daoist Zhuangzi—through

-(An ingenious inference based on reasonable belief.)
+ingenious inference based on reasonable belief.)

 (6) Yet, eventually, the hard